chrislewisjones/liri/README.md

 <h2>Functionality</h2>

-The below commands should be input along with a query/search:
+The following four commands should be input along with a search term:

 movie-this,
 concert-this,
 spotify-this-song,
-do-what-it-says,
+do-what-it-says

 movie-this: searches OMDB for info and ratings data based on the search term.
 If no search term is provided, it will default to Mr Nobody.